sustainable-processes/centripeta/README.md

 # Centripeta

-This is a set of tools for controlling the centripeta robots in publication 'Optimisation of formulations using robotic experiments driven by machine learning DoE'.
+This is a set of tools for controlling the centripeta robots in the publication "[Optimisation of formulations using robotic experiments driven by machine learning DoE](https://www.cell.com/cell-reports-physical-science/fulltext/S2666-3864(20)30321-0)."

 ![top-view](https://user-images.githubusercontent.com/18735742/75795699-9b33c800-5d6a-11ea-9955-d6d03a08946a.jpg)